vtexdocs/help-center-content/README.md

 6. Send the PR link in the `#helpcenter-portal-pr` Slack channel to be approved.
 7. Once PR is approved, apply the merge to update the navigation sidebar.

-    > ℹ️ For it to appear in the Help Center Portal, our Tech Writing team leaders must run the portal's build.
+    > ℹ️ For it to appear in the Help Center, Education & Documentation team leaders must run the portal's build.

 ### Updating a published article